Courses Overview

 Course Overview

-This 28 hour workshop will review and advance the theory and practical application of Mechanical Diagnosis and Therapy in relation to the Cervical and Thoracic Spine.
+This 28-hour course will review and advance the theory and practical application of MDT in relation to the cervical and thoracic spine and introduce the concept of MDT in the management of upper extremity musculoskeletal disorders.

-The theory and practical application of the MDT for upper limb musculoskeletal disorders is presented.
-Lectures, patient assessments and practical sessions are utilised to demonstrate the characteristics and management of the syndromes as they present in the upper limb.
+The course will firstly assist the participants in expanding their capabilities for the assessment, classification and management of patients with complaints of cervical and thoracic, related arm symptoms and functional limitations.
+Secondly, the theory and practical application of MDT for upper extremity musculoskeletal disorders is presented.
+Lectures, patient assessments, discussions and practice of procedures are utilised to demonstrate the characteristics and management of the MDT classifications as they present in the upper extremity.

 Course Goals

-- Identify and discuss common problems encountered in the application of Mechanical Diagnosis and Therapy for the cervical and thoracic spine.
+- Analyse common problems encountered in the application of MDT for the cervical and thoracic spine, enhancing clinical reasoning and patient outcomes.

 Prerequisites